JetBrains/teamcity-documentation/topics/known-issues.md

 If you try to run dotCover on an agent with the Nano Server OS, the build will fail with an exit error "_Process exited with code -1073741515_".
 Instead of Nano Server, consider using [Server Core](https://docs.microsoft.com/en-us/windows-server/administration/server-core/what-is-server-core) which is an alternative minimal installation option of Windows Server.

-### Coverage statistics for msbuild command is not supported
+### dotCover does not support сoverage statistics for msbuild

-dotCover doesn't support collection of coverage statistics for the `dotnet msbuild /t:vstest` command – use `dotnet test` instead.
+dotCover does not support collection of coverage statistics for the `dotnet msbuild /t:vstest` command – use `dotnet test` instead.

 ## Xcode 10 is unable to clean artifacts in custom output directory